Ventures West 6

 Series A in 2007

-RapidMind, Inc. is a software development company based in Waterloo, Canada, founded in 2004.
-It specializes in providing a platform that enables software vendors to optimize performance on multi-core and stream processors, including GPUs.
-The company's primary offering, the RapidMind Multi-core Development Platform, helps software organizations reduce risk and lower development costs by facilitating the creation of applications that effectively utilize multi-core processing capabilities.
-In 2006, the company changed its name from Serious Hack, Inc. In August 2009, RapidMind's team and technology were acquired by Intel Corporation, where they continued their work on related products and technology under the "Ct Technology" project.
+RapidMind, Inc. is a software development company based in Waterloo, Canada, that specializes in providing a platform for software vendors to optimize performance on multi-core and stream processors, including GPUs.
+Founded in 2004 as Serious Hack, Inc. and rebranded in 2006, the company offers the RapidMind Multi-core Development Platform, which helps software organizations reduce risk and lower development costs while enabling single-threaded applications to fully utilize multi-core processors.
+In 2009, RapidMind's team and products were acquired by Intel Corporation, where they continued to develop similar technologies under the "Ct Technology" project.

 Serveron